iconara/athena-guide-content/articles/deduplication-with-max-by.md

 WHERE row_number = 1
 ```

 It's not _that_ much SQL, but it's far from straight forward.
 The short explanation is that the `ROW_NUMBER() OVER …` expression finds the row number for this row in the set of rows with the same value of `sensor_id`, when ordered by `time` in descending order.
 This means that the row with the most recent value of `time` will get row number 1.
 We use this fact in the outer `SELECT` to pick only rows with row number 1.
-There will exactly one of these per `sensor_id` value, and it will be the one with the most recent information, and therefore most up to date value for `battery_charge`.
+There will be exactly one of these per `sensor_id` value, and it will be the one with the most recent information, and therefore most up to date value for `battery_charge`.

 The detail that makes using window functions extra complex, and cause queries to be unnecessarily complex is that they often require multiple steps like this.
 There needs to be an inner query that computes the row number, and and outer that filters by the row number, because `WHERE` clauses are not allowed to have window functions.